yaml/yamlscript/raku/README.md

 ## Installation

-You can install this module like any other Python module:
+You can install this module like any other Raku module:

 ```bash
 $ zef install YAMLScript